anyscale/madewithml.github.io/docs/courses/mlops/evaluation.md

 ## Evaluating evaluations

 How can we know if our models and systems are performing better over time?
 Unfortunately, depending on how often we retrain or how quickly our dataset grows, it won't always be a simple decision where all metrics/slices are performing better than the previous version.
-In these scenarios, it's important to know what our main priorities are and where we can have some leighway:
+In these scenarios, it's important to know what our main priorities are and where we can have some leeway:

 - What criteria are most important?
 - What criteria can/cannot regress?